Musk’s desperate attempt to “marry” Twitter is the same story as “stealing” Tesla back then | TechNews Technology News

 At the same time, Twitter also made a sudden announcement that Musk did not want to be a director of the company.
 “His appointment was due to take effect on April 9.
 On the same day he told us that he would not be joining the company’s board.
 I believe this is the best outcome,” Agrawal wrote.

 That last sentence is so interesting: “I believe this is the best outcome” – the best outcome for whom?
 Certainly not Musk.
-After all, he has long been complaining about Twitter, and he has long wanted to have a vote that belongs to him, otherwise he would not suddenly increase his shareholding and suddenly launch a wholly-owned acquisition of the company on the 13th.
+After all, he has long been complaining regarding Twitter, and he has long wanted to have a vote that belongs to him, otherwise he would not suddenly increase his shareholding and suddenly launch a wholly-owned acquisition of the company on the 13th.
 Perhaps, this “best outcome” is for Twitter’s board of directors, other shareholders and management.

-Agrawal on Musk’s official statement not to be a director: “The board and I and Elon himself have had a lot of discussions about his joining.
+Agrawal on Musk’s official statement not to be a director: “The board and I and Elon himself have had a lot of discussions regarding his joining.
 We are very excited to work together and clearly understand the risks.
 We also believed that if Elon As the company’s trustee (one of the directors with financial oversight responsibility), he will protect the interests of the company and all shareholders like all other board members.”

 Although he deleted the tweets, his likes list was a treasure: in those days, some of the tweets he liked seemed to imply that he was sincere for Twitter’s good, and the board of directors took him as a jerk.